Did you know receiving an informed speech evaluation is an invaluable part of developing public speaking competence and confidence?

 The most common is a 5 point scale:

-1. P (poor)
+P (poor)

-2. F (fair)
+F (fair)

-3. A (average)
+A (average)

-4. G (good)
+G (good)

-5. E (excellent)
+E (excellent)

-You can see this scale in use on the downloadable public speaking evaluation form available from the link at the foot of the page.
+You can see this scale in use on the downloadable printable public speaking evaluation form available from the link at the foot of the page.

 The person doing the rating will actively listen and watch the speech evaluating each element.

 The final assessment will generally show a range (up and down the scale) over most of the aspects.
-Therefore a speech can be seen to be 'good' in some areas, 'excellent' in others and perhaps 'fair' in one or two.
+Therefore, a speech can be seen to be 'good' in some areas, 'excellent' in others and perhaps 'fair' in one or two.

 Getting a thorough speech evaluation

-If you're not in a public speaking class or a member of an organization like Toastmasters International and the people you work with don't provide criteria-based feedback you have two options.
+If you're not in a public speaking class or a member of an

 They are:

-1. find a class or a Toastmasters group in your area.
+find a class or a Toastmasters group in your area.

-2. organize your own feedback givers using the information outlined above with the suggestions below.
+organize your own feedback givers using the information outlined above with the suggestions below.

 Organizing you own speech evaluators

-1. Ask a person whose judgement and maturity you respect whether they'll accept the role, and be present at your next speech or presentation.
+Ask a person whose judgement and maturity you respect whether they'll accept the role, and be present at your next speech or presentation.
 Perhaps you can team up with them and trade evaluations taking turn about.

-2. Download and print off several copies of the speech evaluation form.
+Download and print off several copies of the speech evaluation form.

-3. Go through the form with your evaluator explaining the process.
+Go through the form with your evaluator explaining the process.
 Highlight any areas you particularly want noticed.

-5. Have your evaluator listen to your speech and provide feedback before you give it in front of an audience.
+Have your evaluator listen to your speech and provide feedback before you give it in front of an audience.
 This will provide a foundation for their comments when they complete your speech evaluation 'proper'.

 Working with your speech evaluation